-Excel 2007 has made entering functions into your formulas as easy as a click.
+Excel makes entering functions into your formulas as easy as a click.
 As you type the first letter of a function into a cell, immediately a list of functions starting with that letter is listed.
 See Figure 2-14.

-Figure 2-14:

-Entering

-functions

-has never

-been this
+Entering functions has never been this

-easy.

 The desired function in this example is MIN, which returns the minimum value from a group of values.
-As soon as we type M, the list in Figure 2-14 appears, showing all the M functions.
-Now that an option exists, either keep typing in the full function name, or scroll to MIN and press the Tab button.
+As soon as we type M (first enter the equal sign if this is the start of a formula entry), the list in Figure 2-14 appears, showing all the M functions.
+Now that an option exists, either keep typing the full function name, or scroll to MIN and press the Tab button.
 Figure 2-15 shows just what happens when we do the latter: MIN is completed and provides the required syntax structure - not much thinking involved!
 Now your brain can concentrate on more interesting things, such as poker odds.
 (Will Microsoft ever create a function category for calculating poker odds?
 Please?)
 In Figure 2-15 the MIN function is used to find the minimum value in the range A7:A15.
 Entering the closing parenthesis and then pressing the Enter key completes the function.
-In this example the answer is 21.
+In this example the answer is 1222.